 Career Change to Tech Without a CS Degree

 You don't need a computer science degree to be taken seriously in tech.
 You do need evidence you can do the work: a shipped artifact, a resume that speaks the employer's language, and a repeatable way to show progress.
-This page gives you a practical plan used by real switchers in product, data, UX, and no-code.
+This page gives you a practical plan for testing a move into product, data, UX, and no-code without fake certainty.

 Quick take